Metallica’s James Hetfield Looks Back At Metallica Albums In New Interview

 “I remember we had all the songs and Lars said, ‘They want us to record one more.
 They need one more for the album.’
 I was like, ‘You didn’t tell me that.’
 So we had to record and write – and it was really last-minute.
 So “Escape” was one of those songs that was written in the studio.”

 Master of Puppets, what many die hard Metallica fans consider the band’s masterpiece, holds fond memories for Hetfield.
 James says that Metallica was spending a lot of time in Copenhagen during the recording of the album with producer Fleming Rasmussen.
-Hetfield, Ulrich, Burton and Hammett actually slept in the tape room of the studio, and whiled away their evenings with beers while listening to famous guitar tracks.
+Hetfield, Ulrich, Burton, and Hammett actually slept in the tape room of the studio, and whiled away their evenings with beers while listening to famous guitar tracks.

 Metallica’s fourth album, …And Justice for All, the first album with new bassist Jason Newsted, posed mixing problems.
 Metallica was touring on the Monsters of Rock tour with Van Halen while mixing …And Justice for All in New York.
 As the tour progressively moved west, Lars and James had to drive back from the Big Apple, sometimes seven hours at a shot, to make the gigs on time.
 Hetfield commented that perhaps that’s why “the bass isn’t so loud on the album.”

 James didn’t comment on their self-titled and best selling record, often referred to as The Black Album, nor did he discuss St. Anger, which was the subject of the documentary, Some Kind of Monster.
 But when it comes to the Metallica releases, Load and Re-Load, James views them as a single entity.
-While citing that the recording of the two albums is “a blur,” Hetfield says that both albums were recorded at the same time, as the band had so much material.
-However, what the Metallica front man learned from those two albums, was quality over quantity, indicating that perhaps in the case of Load and Re-Load, more wasn’t necessarily better.
+While citing that the recording of the two albums is “a blur,” Hetfield says that both albums were recorded at the same time as the band had so much material.
+However, what the Metallica front-man learned from those two albums was quality over quantity, indicating that perhaps in the case of Load and Re-Load, more wasn’t necessarily better.

 As to Death Magnetic, an album that many die hard Metallica fans saw as a return to form for the band, James simply said that when the cover art for the album was released – which depicts a coffin in the ground – many mistook the artwork for looking like female genitalia.